Ryan Reynolds: Acting credits and accolades

 According to review aggregation website Rotten Tomatoes, Reynolds's most acclaimed films include Harold & Kumar Go to White Castle (2004), Adventureland (2009), Buried (2010), The Whale (2011), Mississippi Grind (2015), Deadpool (2016), Deadpool 2 (2018), The Croods: A New Age (2020), Free Guy (2021) and Deadpool & Wolverine (2024).

 His work has made him the recipient of numerous accolades, including two Primetime Emmy Awards for Outstanding Unstructured Reality Program for executive-producing the series Welcome to Wrexham.
 He received a Golden Globe nomination for Best Actor in a Motion Picture – Musical or Comedy for his role in Deadpool (2016).
 For the soundtrack of Deadpool 2 (2018), he received a Grammy nomination for Best Compilation Soundtrack for Visual Media.
 He was later nominated again for the soundtrack of Deadpool & Wolverine (2024).
 His other accolades include three MTV Movie & TV Awards, three People's Choice Awards and a Saturn Award.

 On December 15, 2016, Reynolds received a star on the Hollywood Walk of Fame at 6801 Hollywood Boulevard.
-Mary Simon, governor general of Canada, honoured Reynolds with a Governor General Performing Arts Award on November 26, 2021.
-In August 2023, Reynolds was announced as a recipient of the Order of British Columbia, British Columbia's highest honour.
-He and his fellow honourees were scheduled to receive the award at a ceremony in Victoria in November 2023.
+Mary Simon, governor general of Canada, honored Reynolds with a Governor General Performing Arts Award on November 26, 2021.
+In August 2023, Reynolds was announced as a recipient of the Order of British Columbia, British Columbia's highest honor.
+He and his fellow honorees were scheduled to receive the award at a ceremony in Victoria in November 2023.
 On December 19, 2024, Reynolds was appointed an Officer of the Order of Canada, recognizing both his achievements in film and his philanthropic contributions.